 When and Where in Vancouver

-There are three time slots available each day: 5:30, 7:30 and 9:30 pm.
+There were three time slots available each day: 5:30, 7:30 and 9:30 pm.
 Each meal reservation lasts for up to one hour and forty-five minutes (so don’t be late).

 The event happens on the grass (or snow) at West Vancouver‘s Ambleside Park between the Boatshed Ambleside canteen (where the beach change rooms are) and the children’s play area.
 The park itself is located at 1150 Marine Drive and its entrance is at the corner of 13th Street and Bellevue Avenue.
 Parking is available right beside the venue.